Template Guided Text Generation for Task-Oriented Dialogue: Conclusion and Future Work

-In this work, we propose a template based input representation for task oriented response generation.
-Coupled with pre-trained language models, this approach enables zero shot generalization to new domains with little effort.
+In this work, we proposed schema guided and template guided input representation schemes for task oriented response generation.
+Coupled with pre-trained language models, the template guided approach enables zero-shot generalization to new domains with little effort.
 Moreover, we show that it can lead to drastic reduction in annotation costs.
-We also present the first set of results on the multi-domain SGD-NLG dataset, which we hope will pave the way for further research in few-shot, zero-shot and multi-domain language generation.
+We also present the first set of results on the multi-domain SGD dataset, which we hope will pave the way for further research in few-shot, zero-shot and multi-domain language generation.

 While in this paper we use standard pre-trained models, designing pre-training tasks tailored to \textit{sentence fusion} is an interesting line of future work.
 We also hope to apply T2G2 to languages other than English.
 Obtaining annotated data in non-English languages is an even bigger challenge, making the sample efficiency of our template rewriting approach especially suited to this setting.
+Another interesting line of future work is to investigate the use of T2G2 for generating user utterances, which could be useful for dialogue data augmentation and user simulation.
+This requires adding the ability to generate utterances with stylistic variations to capture different user personalities while maintaining consistency in style and vocabulary over a single dialogue.